SUM EQUITIES

 CI runs the full suite on every push (.github/workflows/quantum-ci.yml); the cross-runtime-harness job runs K1–K4 + A1–A6 on Node 22; pypi-install-smoke builds the wheel and runs echo prose | sum attest | sum verify in a throwaway venv.

-Truthfulness contract
+Epistemic contract

 Every claim in this repo carries an explicit epistemic status — provable, certified, empirical-benchmark, or expert-opinion.
 The arbiter is docs/PROOF_BOUNDARY.md.
 A summary surface that quotes an empirical-benchmark number alongside language like "mathematically guaranteed" is a policy violation per §5 and must be corrected.